c6o/docs/content/concepts/applications.md

 ### Provisioner

 A Provisioner is an NPM package used by the CodeZero platform to install, remove, and reconfigure applications.
 In this regard, it is similar Helm.
-However, CodeZero provides several important features that improve on existing tools:
+However, CodeZero provides several essential features that improve on existing tools:

 1. User-friendly UI: allow both technical and non-technical audiences to install and manage your applications with ease
-1. Not just a template: take control the provisioning processes using JavaScript/NodeJS.
+1. Not just a template: take control of the provisioning processes using JavaScript/NodeJS.
 1. Powerful API: the CodeZero provisioner API for powerful and flexible application management.

-Once a provisioner is created, it can be accessed by the CLI or from within the CodeZero desktop UI in order to create and manage the application.

 #### App Engine

-App Engine is a highly configurable provisioner created by CodeZero that provides developers with a fast and easy way to onboard their applications without needing to create a customer provisioner of their own.
+App Engine is a highly configurable provisioner created by CodeZero that provides developers with a fast and easy way to onboard their applications without creating a customer provisioner of their own.

 > [!NOTE]
-> Check out the [Creating a Basic Application Guide](../guide/appengine) to see App Engine in action.
+> Check out the [Creating a Basic Application Guide](../guides/appengine.md) to see App Engine in action.

 > [!EXPERT]
-> Check out the [App Engine reference](../references/appengine) for a full list of App Engine features and configuration.
+> Check out the [App Engine reference](../references/appengine.md) for a full list of App Engine features and configuration.

 #### Provisioner API

-If your application requires more advanced customization, you can create your own provisioner package, and leverage the full power of our Provisioner API.
+If an application requires advanced customization not supported by App Engine, create a custom provisioner package to leverage our Provisioner API's full power.

 > [!NOTE]
-> Check out the [Creating a Custom Provisioner](../guide/custom-provisioner) to see App Engine in action.
+> Check out the [Creating a Custom Provisioner](../guides/custom-provisioner.md) to see how to create a Custom Provisioner.

 > [!EXPERT]
-> Check out the [Provisioner API documentation](../references/provisioner) for more advanced features.
+> Check out the [Provisioner API documentation](../references/provisioner.md) to learn about the provisioner APIs.

 ### Application Manifest

 The Application Manifest describes how an Application behaves in the CodeZero ecosystem.
-It includes all the metadata needed to display an application in the Marketplace (ex: the applications name, description, icon, category, tags, etc).
-It also defines the provisioner responsible for installing and managing the application, how the user interacts with the application (ex: what happens when the user clicks on the icon on their desktop), and how/what to expose to the outside world.
+It includes all the metadata needed to display an application in the Marketplace (ex: the applications name, description, icon, category, tags, etc), defines the provisioner responsible for installing and managing the application, describes how the user interacts with the application (ex: what happens when the user clicks on the icon on their desktop), and how/what to expose to the outside world.

 > [!NOTE]
-> Check out the [Creating a Basic Application Guide](../guide/appengine) to see what a basic Application Manifest looks like.
+> Check out the [Creating a Basic Application Guide](../guides/appengine.md) to see how basic Application Manifest looks.

 > [!EXPERT]
 > See [here](../references/application-manifest) for a full description of the Application Manifest and all its properties.